Field Trips

 The Ponds at the Las Gallinas Valley Sanitary District (LGVSD) – San Rafael

-Thursday, November 6, 2025 8:30 AM to noon Birding with Mark Clark Registration is not required.
+Thursday, January 1, 2026 8:30 AM to noon Birding with Mark Clark Registration is not required.
 All participants are welcome to join this trip.
-On this trip we especially welcome beginning birders to join Mark Clark, along with bird enthusiasts of all levels, on our monthly walk around the ponds at Las Gallinas.
-On our search we’ll be looking for waterfowl, waders, songbirds, raptors, rails and swallows.
+We welcome bird enthusiasts of all levels, especially beginning birders, to join leader Mark Clark on our monthly walk around the ponds at Las Gallinas.
+On our search we’ll be looking for waterfowl, waders, songbirds and raptors.
 We are likely to spot some interesting species, so come assist in our search.
 The packed dirt paths around the ponds are wide, flat and easy to navigate.
-Heavy rain cancels.
-There is a portable restroom in the parking area for public use.
-DIRECTIONS: From Hwy 101, exit at Smith Ranch Rd.
+Heavy rain cancels DIRECTIONS: From Hwy 101, exit at Smith Ranch Rd.
 Drive east on Smith Ranch Rd. toward McInnis Park.
 Turn left immediately after crossing the railroad tracks and drive about 0.5 mile through the LGVSD gates and into the parking lot at the end of the road.
 Meet the group by the bridge just past the parking lot.
+There is a portable restroon in the parking area for public use.

 Field Trips Webinar Recordings Archive